stephaneVercouillieBMID/slate/source/jose.html.md

 ```

 <ol>
-  <li>Verify that the resulting octet sequence is a UTF-8-encoded representation of a completely valid JSON object.</li>
+  <li value="3">Verify that the resulting octet sequence is a UTF-8-encoded representation of a completely valid JSON object.</li>
   <li>Base64url-decode the encoded representation of the JWS Payload.</li>
 </ol>